 3. John Wick was directed by the stuntmen who worked with Keanu Reeves on The Matrix.

-When Reeves committed to John Wick, he looped in Chad Stahelski and David Leitch, two stuntmen who collaborated with Reeves on the intense action sequences in 1999’s The Matrix and operated 87Eleven Action Design, an action and stunts company for films.
+When Reeves committed to John Wick, he looped in Chad Stahelski and David Leitch, two stuntmen with whom he had collaborated on the intense action sequences in 1999’s The Matrix who operated 87Eleven Action Design, an action and stunts company.
 Reeves wanted them involved with the action choreography for John Wick, but was also secretly hoping the two would want to direct the film.
 Fortunately for all involved, they agreed.
-(Stahelski ultimately received a solo directing credit on the film due to Directors Guild of America rules.
-Leitch was credited as a producer.)
+(Stahelski ultimately received a solo directing credit on the film due to Directors Guild of America rules; Leitch was credited as a producer.)

-4. Keanu Reeves recovered from shooting John Wick by taking ice baths.
+5. Reeves recovered from shooting by taking ice baths.

 Though he was nearing the age of 50 when he began shooting John Wick, Reeves was still game to perform many of the stunts and tumbling around that come with an action film role.
 In 2014, Reeves told The Los Angeles Times that he had a method for recovering from a long day of shooting: ice baths.
 “I first learned about ice on The Matrix, but this was another level,” he said.
 “I’d get home from a day of filming, get the water to 37 degrees, and lie in it up to my neck.
 Heaven.”

-5. Bridget Moynahan didn’t read the entire John Wick script.
+6. Bridget Moynahan didn’t read the entire script.

-6. The action in John Wick had to be muted on the set.
+7. The movie's intense action had to be muted on the set.

 Few viewers walk away from John Wick thinking the film was too reserved in its action sequences.
 But on location in New York City, Stahelski and Leitch had to exercise caution when it came to staging shootouts and car chases, and not just for safety.
 Their filming permit didn’t allow for blank ammunition, so computer-generated muzzle flashes were often used.
 The permit also prohibited cars from speeding even when streets were blocked off.

 Each John Wick film reveals more about the professional code of conduct governing the assassin’s trade.
 Their common ground is the Continental, a hotel designed to cater to killers without fear of being attacked.
 (This sometimes doesn’t work, as people try to kill John Wick there anyway.)
-Lionsgate is pursuing a television series, The Continental, based on the hotel, that’s expected to premiere on streaming service Peacock in 2023.
+Lionsgate is pursuing a three-part television series, The Continental, based on the hotel, that’s expected to premiere on streaming service Peacock in 2023.
 Meanwhile, a spin-off film, Ballerina, about a dancer-slash-assassin out for revenge, began filming in 2022; Ana de Armas (Blonde) stars.
 Reeves has said he'll make a cameo appearance in the movie.